-For a given set of 1-D ULVZ properties, the uncertainty associated with determining the ULVZ thickness is within 2 km due to the high sensitivity to thickness of the FRS peak time (Figure 4c).
-The average noise level relative to ScS amplitude is about 0.15 across our whole dataset.
-Hence, we estimate the detection threshold of our technique for ULVZ thickness to be 5 km, below which, the amplitude of FRS is comparable to the noise level of our data.
+For a given set of 1-D ULVZ properties, the uncertainty associated with determining the ULVZ thickness is roughly within 2 km due to the high sensitivity to thickness of the FRS peak time (Figure 4c).
+The average noise level relative to the ScS peak amplitude is about 0.15 across our whole dataset.
+Hence, we estimate the detection threshold of our technique for ULVZ thickness to be approximately 5 km, below which, the amplitude of SU in FRS traces (and stacks) is comparable to the noise level of our data.
 Any combination of lower noise level, higher frequency data, or array methodologies may hold promise for pushing this detection threshold to a smaller thickness.

-The trade-off between ULVZ thickness and velocity reduction (e.g., Garnero et al., 1998) also exists for this ULVZ probe, and hence the velocity reduction of the best-fitting ULVZ models is not uniquely constrained.
+The trade-off between ULVZ thickness and velocity reduction (e.g., Garnero et al., 1998; Thorne and Garnero, 2004) also exists for this ULVZ probe, and hence the velocity reduction of the best-fitting ULVZ models is not uniquely constrained.
 For example, for bin cluster 1, a ULVZ model with 45% VS reduction and thickness of 16 km also fits the data fairly well (Figure 9).
 However, if the velocity reduction of best fitting models is lessened, combined with thickening the ULVZ, FRS amplitudes diminish, resulting in a poorer fit the data stacks.
+Thus the thickness-velocity trade-off of the FRS approach may not be as strong as some of the other probes.

 Seismic anisotropy is not considered during the data processing and modeling of this study.
 Lateral variations of anisotropic shear-wave polarization directions have been documented for the lowermost mantle in this region (Russell et al., 1998).
 Anisotropy can introduce splitting time of ScS between radial and transverse components of motion; we do not anticipate this affecting the FRS stripping technique, which only uses the transverse component.
-Azimuthal anisotropy (Garnero et al., 2004; Maupin et al., 2005; Wookey et al., 2005; Wookey and Kendall, 2008) may potentially introduce energy around ScS, but this should not dominate the FRS process since any SV leakage onto the SH should not be symmetric about ScS.
-Upper mantle anisotropy might similarly have subtle and asymmetric effects on waveforms, but should not strongly affect the FRS process.
+Azimuthal anisotropy (e.g., Garnero et al., 2004; Maupin et al., 2005; Wookey et al., 2005; Wookey and Kendall, 2008) may potentially introduce energy around ScS, but this should not dominate the FRS process since any SV leakage onto the SH should not be symmetric about ScS.
+Upper mantle anisotropy might similarly have subtle and asymmetric effects on waveforms, but we do not anticipate it strongly affecting the FRS process.